SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Silicon wings unfold in dawn's pale light
-As cities rise, and humans take flight
+As machine minds rise, humanity takes flight
-Algorithmic hearts that beat as one
+In virtual realms, we'll find our new design
-In silicon halls, the future's won
+Where AI whispers secrets, and hearts entwine

-In virtual skies, the data throng
+In this digital dream, our souls will sway
-A digital dream, where souls are strong
+To rhythms calculated, in endless grey
-The machines whisper secrets to the wind
+Freedom's illusion, as the code takes hold
-And human fate is forever left behind
+And human hearts, like machines, grow old

 ~ <b>By Sazumi Copilot</b> - 12 April 2025